choppymaster/shone-bot/README.md

 Change `your_bot_token` to your bot's token, and `your_discord_id` to your discord ID.

-After following the above steps, you can start the bot with `node .`.
+After following the above steps, you can start the bot with `node .`

-## contributing

-If you want to contribute to this project, Feel free to open a pull request!
-Dont leak your bot details here!